Order Online or Call

 • Received reimbursements or refunds for QTRE during the year

-There are exceptions—schools are not required to file a 1098-T for:
+Exceptions: Schools do not need to file a 1098-T for:

-• Students whose tuition is entirely waived or paid with scholarships
+• Students whose tuition is fully waived or paid entirely with scholarships

 What Must Be Reported